 First, the system didn’t prevent those bad actors from violating the public trust.
 Peace officers don’t operate in a vacuum by themselves.
 They have field training officers, partners, sergeants, lieutenants, captains, and chiefs.
 They have state standards, agency policies, and countless regulations that govern their conduct.
 They now have body cameras to monitor their actions.
 And in today’s society, someone with a cellphone will most surely record their interactions in public.

 In most cases of excessive force or unjustified shootings, other police officers were present and they didn’t seem to stop the rogue officers from acting.
-In the recent case of George Floyd, two other officers helped detain Floyd and several others stood nearby as Officer Chauvin kept his knee on Floyd for over eight minutes.
-Even when several witnesses recorded the standoff and yelled for officers to help Floyd.
+In the recent case of George Floyd, two other officers helped detain Floyd and several others stood nearby as Officer Chauvin kept his knee on Floyd for over eight minutes even as several witnesses recorded the standoff and yelled for officers to help Floyd.
 Not one other officer stepped in to help defuse a situation that turned deadly.
 The system failed to police the police.

 If there are 700,000 police officers in the US, what percentage of them should we tolerate as bad?
 If 99% of them are good apples, then one percent would be 7,000 “bad apples”.
 Are we okay with 7,000 armed sworn officers patrolling the streets in our communities?
 Or 99.9%?
 That would be 700 “bad apples”.
 How safe would we feel?